-Kids' body image shaped by parents, expert saysFebruary 26th, 2014 in Pediatrics /
+Kids' body image shaped by parents, expert saysFebruary 26, 2014 in Medicine & Health / Pediatrics

 (HealthDay)—Parents play a crucial role in helping children develop a positive body image and healthy eating habits, an expert says.